aang81a/my-it-support-portfolio/PROJECTS/06-knowledge-base-articles/how-to-run-the-it-diagnostic-tool.md

 -------------

+### Overview
+The Support Info Tool quickly gathers local network and system telemetry to help the IT support team diagnose performance issues.
+This utility does not collect personal files or private browser history.

+### Step 1: Locate and Launch the Application
+1. Open your Windows File Explorer (`Win + E`).
+2. Navigate to the shared network tools directory:
+   `C:\Public\IT_Tools\`
+3. Locate the file named **Support_Info_Tool.exe**.
+4. Double-click the file to start the utility.

+> ℹ️ **Note on System Prompts:** Depending on your local account permissions, a standard Windows security prompt may appear asking for confirmation to execute the file.
+Click **More info** on the prompt, and select **Run anyway** to allow the diagnostic scan to proceed.

 ➡️ How to present this in your PortfolioLayout:

 Use a tool like Canva or Microsoft Word to make this look like a real corporate document.